LuisRPertierra/EcologicalKnowledgeShortfalls-Antarctica/Panel 1B. Completeness of Spatial Inventories.md

 ## FIG 1B SPATIAL COMPLETENESS OF BIODIVERSITY INVENTORIES

 SUPPORTING DATASET 1.
 SPECIES INVENTORIES AND ASSOCIATED INDICATOR DATA For all anaysis in the work we used a curated checklist of eukaryotic species, available as a supporting data paper: Pertierra et al. 2023 in review in the Biodiversity Data Journal https://digital.csic.es/handle/10261/307449.
 The list of species comprises about 2000 organisms with taxonomic classification from where all indicator data is compiled and analyzed.
-This information is found in the supporting dataset 1.

 #### Methods for the spatial inventory completeness analysis